If you care for someone for at least 35 hours a week, you may be entitled to claim Carer’s Allowance. But how much will you get and how do you claim?

 How much you can earn while claiming Carer’s Allowance

-The rules say that you can earn up to £120 a week, and still claim Carer’s Allowance.
+The rules say that you can earn up to £123 a week (tax year 2019-20), and still claim Carer’s Allowance.
 This figure generally increases in April.
-From April 6th 2019, it rises to £123 a week.
 However, you may be able to earn considerably more than this, because you can take certain expenses, as well as tax, from your earnings figure.